This article describes how to get started with LYNX TameFlow. The following topics will be addressed:

 Complete your Card Type configuration

-Go back to Card Type Configuration to select Card Property fields, which just have been added via the Units of Measure table (see above).
+Go back to Card Type Configuration to select Card Property fields, which just have been added via the Unit of Measure and the Custom Fields table (see above).

 - Show on Card means that the field is shown on the Card Header.